The best way to make sales is by applying sales questioning and listening to understand what the customer wants.

 "that listening is one of the most crucial human relations skills."

 And ...
 Listening is how we find out people's code, preferences, desires, wants, and needs.
 It is how we learn to customise our message to our prospects.
 Of all the skills one could master, listening is probably the one that will pay you back the most.
-There is a positive relationship between effective listening and being able to adapt to your audience and persuade them.
+There is a positive relationship between effective listening and the ability to adapt to your audience and persuade them.

-In the first three issues of my newsletter I’ve talked about follow up and the language we use, maybe it’s time we looked at the other side of the sales partnership ?
+I’ve written about follow up and the language we use, maybe it’s time we looked at the other side of the sales partnership ?

 The client.